rafaelferrari0/rtl_fm_player/README.md

     5. Make sure that WinUSB is selected as the target driver and click on Replace Driver.

 - Download a compiled **RTL FM Player** here: [ >> Releases << ](https://github.com/rafaelferrari0/rtl_fm_player/releases)
 - Optional.
-Compile it on Linux, or Windows using MinGW32.
+Compile it on Linux, or Windows using MinGW.

 Usage